-John Doerr, author of the book Measure What Matters, is considered the guru on this subject.
-He took the OKR concept to companies like Google and Intel and believes that for companies to be successful, it is necessary to have the right people, reasons, and goals.
-But none of that matters if you don’t have exceptional execution.
+John Doerr, author of the book Measure What Matters and OKR Methodology guru, believes corporate leaders must also be mentors in order to drive execution and achieve company goals/growth.
+He took the OKR concept to companies like Google and Intel and found every company needs the right people, reasons, and goals.
+But, none of that matters if you don’t have exemplary execution.

 OKR stands for the sum of objectives and key results.
-Objectives mean the direction the company wants to take.
-According to the methodology, they must be significant, inspirational, concrete, and action-oriented.
-The key results, on the other hand, express what was (and wasn’t) done and must have a well-defined limit, mainly of time.
-They are aggressive but realistic; measurable, and verifiable.
+Objectives meaning the direction the company wants to take.
+According to the methodology, goals must be significant, inspirational, concrete, and action-oriented.
+The key results, on the other hand, express what was (or wasn’t) done and must have a well-defined limit, such as time.
+They are aggressive but realistic; measurable and verifiable.

-OKRs are essential to show the entire company the direction it wants to go.
+OKRs are essential to show the entire company how growth can be achieved.

-Therefore, the objective corresponds to “what”; the key results correspond to the “how”; but the most important thing is “why”, since it conveys the purpose behind the objectives.
-(A true and good “why” will delight, inspire, and align people with the company’s journey.)
+The objective corresponds to “what”; the key results correspond to “how”; but the most important thing is “why”, since it conveys the purpose behind the objectives.
+(A true and good “why” will delight, inspire, and align employees and investors with the company’s strategy.)

-To apply the OKR methodology, it is very important that the team has a well-defined direction and knows why they are performing a certain task.
-The way people can build a growth mindset is by understanding the reason behind their tasks and goals.
+To apply the OKR methodology, it is very important that your team has a well-defined direction and knows why they are performing a certain task.
+The way teams build a growth mindset is by understanding the reason behind their tasks and goals.

-Besides that, it is crucial to involve the team and not just the leader, as he acts much more as a mediator of the discussion.
-The main goal is to listen to those who are in the daily operation to understand their difficulties, ideas, and objectives.
-At this stage, it is important to have evidence of what will be discussed and proposed in the short, medium, and long term, so that the strategy is not based on guessing.
+It’s crucial to involve the team and not just the leader, as he acts much more as a mediator of the discussion.
+The main goal is to listen to those who are involved in daily operations to understand their challenges, ideas, and objectives.
+At this stage, it is important to have evidence of what will be discussed and proposed in the short, medium, and long terms, so that the strategy is clear and there’s no guessing.

-Having defined the OKRs, the next step is to question “how can the team achieve what has been defined and what is the role of the leader in this process?”.
-To answer that, we bring to the table some routines that our leaders already have.
-For example, strategies from the sales teams that have a methodical execution with daily goals.
+After defining the OKRs, your next step is to ask “how can the team achieve what has been defined and what is the role of the leader in this process?”.
+Here are some suggestions to come to a conclusion: